 How can therapy help me?

-Therapy can explore your perspectives, provide clarity for thoughts, emotions, and behaviors, and offer problem solving skills, coping strategies, and support with difficult life experiences.
-The benefits of therapy are tied to an individuals commitment and participation with the process, as well as being open to changing unhelpful patterns and developing new ones.
+Therapy can explore your perspectives, provide clarity for thoughts, emotions, and behaviors, and offer problem-solving skills, coping strategies, and the capability for working with difficult life experiences.
+The benefits of therapy are tied to an individual’s commitment and participation with the process, as well as being open to changing unhelpful patterns and developing new ones.
 Therapy can help you gain a better understanding of yourself through a fresh view and outcome-based approach to mental wellness.
+I collaborate with you to focus on your strengths and abilities to create positive and meaningful change in your life and relationships.

 How long will it take?